 - 1. Go to www.gov.uk/register-to-vote - 2.
 Fill in your name, address, date of birth and a few other details.
-You'll also need vour National Insurance number, which can be found on your National Insurance card, or in official paperwork such as payslips, or letters about benefits or tax credits - 3.
+You'll also need your National Insurance number, which can be found on your National Insurance card, or in official paperwork such as payslips, or letters about benefits or tax credits - 3.
 Look out for confirmation from your local electoral registration staff to say you're registered

-If you don't have access to the internet or have difficulty using it, your local electoral registration staff can help you to register.
+If you don't have access to the internet or have difficulty using it, you can contact the Electoral Services Team for assistance in registering.